Onesso/RESTFUL-and-sockets/README.md

 To proof that the process work we have requested payload for user id and we are able to print the Id at the controllers point.

+# user.routes.js

+this is a route just like app.js but it handles only the CRUD Operations to the user